react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-actions.md

 </TabItem>
 </Tabs>

-If the `source` property is explicitly set to `undefined`, it'll set the params for the focused route.
+If the `source` property is explicitly set to `undefined`, it'll replace the params for the focused route.